Find us +44 (0)113 2837100

 Learning and Teaching Information:

-The first half of the module will consist of a series of 10 focussed workshops in which a variety of active learning strategies will be deployed.
-These will be preparing students for a 2-day intensive and learner-led design sprint in Semester 2.
-Following the design sprint students continue to iterate over their design(s), attending group seminars to discuss topics relating to their project work.
+The first half of the module will consist of a series of workshops in which a variety of active learning strategies will be deployed.
+These will be preparing students for a learner-led design sprint in Semester 2.
+Following the design sprint students continue to iterate over their design(s), discussing topics relating to their project work.

 Workshops